 These comics and graphic novels offer a different route into discovering the pleasure of reading.

-David Orme Illustrated by Peter Richardson
+Author: David Orme Illustrator: Peter Richardson

 This graphic novel style book is a quick read and perfect for those who don’t like too much text.